Characters / Sonic SatAM

 - Cool Big Bro: Naturally this to Tails.

-- Deadpan Snarker/Obnoxious Snarker: He definitely had his moments of this.
+- Deadpan Snarker: He definitely had his moments of this.

-- Fatal Flaw: The number of times his cockiness had almost gotten him killed…
+- Fatal Flaw: The number of times his cockiness has almost gotten him killed…

 - Flanderization: His arrogance and recklessness come at the cost of his competence a lot more in the second season, more than half the episodes revolve around him causing a problem by rushing into things.
-His originally more playful rivalry towards Antoine also evolved into flat out naked contempt, to the point where he is rarely able to even look at Antoine without bursting into snide insults.
+His initially more playful rivalry towards Antoine also became flat out naked contempt, to the point where he is rarely able to even look at Antoine without bursting into snide insults.
 By "Hooked On Sonics" he hates Antoine enough to sincerely refuse to rescue him from Robotnik.
-Other traits were effected, though were usually more a case of Depending on the Writer).
+Other traits were effected, though were usually more a case of Depending on the Writer.

 - Idiot Hero: Is fairly Book Dumb and often needs Sally's guidance in missions.
 He has notable showings of resourcefulness however.

 - Jerk with a Heart of Gold: Sonic can be incredibly arrogant and frequently butts heads with the other Freedom Fighters (usually Sally or Antoine, even if the latter usually deserves it).
-He is altruistic to a fault however and in his reckless overenthusiasm, he is only looking out for others.
+He is altruistic to a fault however and in his reckless enthusiasm, he is only looking out for others.